Yaki Imo vs Hoshi Imo: Japanese Sweet Potato Snacks

 Hoshi Imo (干し芋)

-Hoshi Imo tastes like Yaki Imo because it is also unseasoned and features the natural sweetness characteristic of Satsuma Imo.
+Hoshi Imo tastes like Yaki Imo because it is also unseasoned, featuring the natural sweetness characteristic of Satsuma Imo.

 Hoshi-Imo dried steamed sweet potato snack

-But Hoshi Imo is different from Yaki Imo in that the sweet potato is steamed first and then dried in the sun.
+But Hoshi Imo differs from Yaki Imo in that the sweet potato is steamed first and then dried in the sun.

 Hoshi Imo is available in various shapes but typically shaped like french fries, making the snack easy to eat.
 It is tender but slightly sticky with moderate moisture.

 Hoshi Imo is packed with nutrients.
-It has lots of dietary fiber and is rich in vitamin B1, vitamin C, potassium, and iron.
+It has lots of dietary fiber and is a rich source of vitamin B1, vitamin C, potassium, and iron.

 Where to Buy

-We usually cook Yaki Imo in the yard using fallen leaves, while Hoshi Imo is sold in supermarkets and convenience stores, but we don’t often make it at home for ourselves.
+We usually cook Yaki Imo in the yard with fallen leaves, while Hoshi Imo is sold in supermarkets and convenience stores, but we don’t often make it at home for ourselves.

 (Reference Pages: Wikipedia 石焼き芋, 干しいも )